-The British Society of Gynaecological Endoscopy was originally founded in 1989 by a small group of consultant gynaecologists keen to promote the benefits of minimal access surgery for their patients.
+The British Society for Gynaecological Endoscopy was originally founded in 1989 by a small group of consultant gynaecologists keen to promote the benefits of minimal access surgery for their patients.

 In 1989 a young gynaecologist, Adam Magos suggested to Alan Gordon that a British Society be formed to encourage the development of these pioneering surgical techniques, provide facilities for training and monitor and prevent complications.